Collecting localities visited on previous Club trips

 New York

-Bush Farm, located southwest of Richville, New York, has produced terminated cinnamon brown fluor-uvite crystals from small workings for many years.
+Bush Farm, also known as the Reese Farm, is located southwest of Richville, New York and has produced terminated cinnamon brown fluor-uvite crystals from small workings for many years.
 Some of the fluor-uvite is associated with terminated white tremolite.
 Fluorapatite, white diopside, and calcite are also found.
 This site is open to collectors for a fee.
 Shovels, trowels, and other garden-type digging tools, as well as screens, will be most useful when working the old dumps.
 Additional areas of mineralization occur throughout the farm and require heavier equipment such as sledge hammers, chisels, and wedges to effectively explore them.

 Lewis Mine (Seventy Road Mine), near Lewis, New York, was one of the largest commercial producers of wollastonite in the United States.
 The wollastonite deposits are located along a 25-km-long belt of metasedimentary and metaigneous rocks that border the northern and western sides of the Westport anorthosite dome of the Marcy anorthosite massif.
 These rocks intruded the Adirondack Highlands around 1150 Ma and were overprinted by granulite-facies metamorphism about 100 million years later during the Ottawan Orogeny.
 Rocks in the ore zone include mafic and granitic gneiss, amphibolite, quartzite, pelite, marble, and skarn.
 The skarn is composed primarily of garnetite, garnet–pyroxene rocks, and wollastonite–garnet–clinopyroxene ores.
 The wollastonite is white to pale greenish-gray and occurs in large bladed to acicular crystals.
 Most of the pink to orange equant and recrystallized garnet is grossular, variety hessonite, although some is more andradite-rich.
 Tiny dark green equant crystals of clinopyroxene, generally diopside, are scattered throughout the ore.
 This site is currently closed to collectors.
 Although the areas open for collecting depend on mining activity, shovels, trowels, and other garden-type digging tools will be most effective when collecting in the main pit and on mine dumps.
 Hammers, chisels, and pry bars may also be useful.
 Thick leather gloves are recommended when handling specimens, as needles of wollastonite are generally very sharp.